Reviews12 min read

 Overall Rating: 4.7 / 5

-Look, Kinsta isn't perfect — the pricing is steep, the visit limits can catch you off guard, and the lack of email hosting is genuinely annoying.
-But on the things that matter most for a serious WordPress site — performance, reliability, support quality, and developer tooling — Kinsta delivers better than almost anyone else in the market right now.
+Kinsta isn't perfect — pricing is steep, visit limits can catch you off guard, and no email hosting is genuinely frustrating.
+But when it comes to what matters most — performance, reliability, support quality, and developer tools — Kinsta delivers better than most competitors right now.

-Hot take: I honestly think the "Kinsta is too expensive" argument is mostly made by people who haven't calculated what slow hosting actually costs them in lost conversions and wasted troubleshooting time.
-If your WordPress site generates meaningful revenue, the price difference compared to cheaper hosts is almost certainly worth it within the first month of avoided headaches alone.
+And here's my hot take: the "Kinsta is too expensive" argument mostly comes from people who haven't calculated what slow hosting costs them in lost conversions and troubleshooting time.
+If your WordPress site generates real revenue, the price difference versus cheaper hosts almost certainly pays for itself within the first month in avoided headaches.
 If your site is a hobby or early-stage project, start elsewhere and move to Kinsta when you've outgrown the budget options.
-That's not a knock — it's just the right tool for the right stage.
+That's not a knock — it's the right call for the right stage.

 Frequently Asked Questions